twashing/configurations.archive/profiles/nixos/README.md

 ## Virtual Machine

 To setup a VM from the vm/default configuration, you should do the following

+- mkdir nixos; cd nixos
 - run `./bin/setup-host.sh`

 - ***You should now be in the virtual machine***